Web5design/fgx-devkit/README.md

-fgx-project
+fgx-devkit
 ========

-This repsitory is intended as a master project, that contains all others.
+This repository is intended as a kinda "master" project, that contains all others.

 It mainly contains meta data and a load of git submodules.

+But also a GUi for devs, and meta data in etc/

 The target audience is developers and a toolkit to assemble project from different parts..